viviemXD/webrtc-application-screen-share/README.md

 webrtc-application-screen-share
 ===============================

-Very simple demo that captures either the users screen or a selected application and shares the video stream over a WebRTC PeerConnection.
-Demo consists of a presenter who shares their screen or applications and an attendee who views the share on a web page.
+Capture either the users screen or application and share over a WebRTC PeerConnection.
+Demo consists of a presenter who shares their screen or applications and an attendee who views the share video on a web page.
 The presentor also sends audio and video to attendee.
 The attendee can be either a Chrome or Firefox browser.
 The presenter must be using Chrome.

 This repo has three things.